 Respect Women: Call It Out

-Coinciding with the international 16 Days of Activism against Gender-Based Violence (25 November to 10 December), and again using Respect Victoria's call to action of Respect Women: Call it Out, the MAV will deliver a statewide initiative that leverages council, NGO and community networks to encourage people to engage in conversations about gender equality and respect, and ultimately, contribute to preventing all forms of gender-based violence.
+Coinciding with the international 16 Days of Activism against Gender-Based Violence, Respect Victoria and the MAV will again deliver the Respect Women: Call It Out state-wide initiative that leverages council, NGO and community networks to engage people in conversations about gender equality and respect, and ultimately, contribute to preventing all forms of gender-based violence.

-The 2020 initiative will include an offering of small grants to all 79 councils, and 20 select non-government organisations, representing diverse communities across the state.
+The 2020 initiative includes small grants to all 79 councils and 18 non-government organisations, representing diverse communities across the state.
+A list of participating councils and NGOs is available in the Participating councils and NGOs 2020 document (Excel - 12.4KB).

 - Social media posts